 Born in the United States, Lisa Salamandra lives and works in central France.
 A professional visual artist for over twenty years, she has exhibited her work regularly since 1989.
 Recent solo exhibitions have taken place at the Galerie La Ralentie in Paris and the Galerie In Situ in Nogent-le-Rotrou ; as well as at the Fondation des Etats-Unis, the 29th Grand Prize of Painting of the city of Saint-Grégoire, and at the Franco-American Institute in Rennes.
 Her "Daily Bread" has been presented at the United States' Ambassador's Residence in Paris, at "Europain : Salon Mondial de la Boulangerie", and in galleries in Paris, in Berlin, and in Princeton.

 Lisa Salamandra holds a B.F.A. from the Maryland Institute, College of Art and an M.F.A. degree from the Sorbonne University in Paris.
 She is currently doing her doctoral studies in Fine Arts Research under the direction of Michel Sicard at this same university.
-She is affiliated with La Maison des Artistes in France, is a member of the research team EsPAS, of the Institute ACTE, a member of the renowned artists' residency, Shakers and of the Fondation Taylor in Paris.
-Several publications on her work have been edited : the monographe, "Daily Bread (mon pain quotidien)" (L'àpart éditions, 2009) and the catalogue, "Daily Bread : Raw Meat" (éditions de la résidence Shakers, 2013).
+She is affiliated with La Maison des Artistes in France, is a member of the research team EsPAS, of the Institute ACTE.
+Several publications on her work have been edited : the exhibition catalogues, "Crotches" (2017), and "Daily Bread : Raw Meat" (2013), and the monographe, "Daily Bread (mon pain quotidien)" (2009).
 Numerous of her works can be found in private, public, and corporate collections worldwide.

 photo: Mark Czajkowski, Arts Council of Princeton, 2004